Pennsylvania State University

 Course Prerequisites

-No prior technical knowledge is necessary.
-Besides basic analytical abilities and written and oral communication skills, only curiosity and willingness to explore are needed to take this course.
+Besides basic mathematical and analytical abilities and written and oral communication skills, only curiosity and willingness to explore are needed to take this course.
+No prior exposure to computer science is assumed.

-The assignments will require reflection, critical thinking, and effective communication.
+The assignments will require reflection, reasoning, critical thinking, and effective communication.

 Artificial Intelligence (AI) technologies that are increasingly powerful and ubiquitous are transforming all aspects of our lives – from how we work to how we make sense of the world around us to how we extract knowledge from data to how we diagnose and treat diseases to how we learn to how we interact with others to how we create works of art.
-To successfully thrive in a world being transformed by AI and to engage meaningfully in helping shape highly consequential societal policies and regulations around AI, every citizen needs a basic understanding AI, its benefits as well as its potential for harm.
+To successfully thrive in a world being transformed by AI and to engage meaningfully in helping shape highly consequential societal policies and regulations around AI, every citizen needs a basic understanding of what AI is, how it works, what it can and cannot do, its benefits as well as its potential for harm.
 This course is designed to provide such an accessible understanding of AI.

 Course Overview

-Artificial Intelligence: The Very Idea” will cover key concepts needed to understand recent AI advances, as well as the ethical and societal implications of AI technologies.
+Artificial Intelligence: The Very Idea” is designed to demystify AI.
+It will cover key concepts needed to understand recent AI advances, as well as the ethical and societal implications of AI technologies.
 Students will acquire general AI literacy, including:

 • Intellectual roots of AI